marcomaggi/mbfl/README.md

 This package  is an attempt  to make Bash  a viable solution  for medium sized scripts; it needs at least Bash version 4.3.

+This package  relies on the  facilities of the packages:  GNU Coreutils, sudo.

 The package uses the GNU Autotools and it is tested, using Travis CI, on both Ubuntu GNU+Linux systems and OS X systems.